 In the process of “high-frequency contact welding (HFCW)”, the weld current is transmitted to the material through contacts that ride on the strip.
 The welding power is applied directly to the pipe, which makes this process more electrically efficient than high-frequency induction welding.
-Because it is more efficient, it is well-suited to the large diameter and high wall thickness pipe production.
+Because it is more efficient, it is well-suited to large diameter and high wall thickness pipe production.

 2. Rotary Contact Wheel Welding Process

-In the pipes manufacturing process of “Rotary Contact Wheel Welding (RCWW)”, the electrical current is transmitted through a contact wheel at the weld point.
+In the pipe manufacturing process of “Rotary Contact Wheel Welding (RCWW)”, the electrical current is transmitted through a contact wheel at the weld point.
 The contact wheel also applies some of the forge pressure necessary for the welding process.
 The three main types of rotary contact wheel welders are AC, DC, and square wave.
 In all these three power supplies, electrical current is transferred by brush assemblies that engage slip rings attached to a rotating shaft that supports the contact wheels.
-These contact wheels transfer the current to the strip edges.
+These contact wheels move the current to the strip edges.

 Rotary Contact Wheel Welding

-The rotary contact welding is useful for applications that cannot accommodate an impeder inside the pipe or tube.
+Rotary contact welding is useful for applications that cannot accommodate an impeder inside the pipe or tube.
 For example, a small-diameter refrigeration grade tube and tube that is painted on the ID immediately after the welding process.

 USE & APPLICATION OF STEEL PIPES/TUBES

-Steel pipes and tubes are multidimensional manufactured for multifarious purposes.
-This is the reason why they are commonly used in many industries, from gas to sewage i.e. domestic, medical, factories, construction, etc. They also come in a variety of types and sizes, and they can easily be customized to fit the needs of a particular project, adding even more to its versatility.
+Steel pipes and tubes are multidimensional and manufactured for multifarious purposes.
+This is the reason why they are commonly used in many industries, from gas to sewage i.e. domestic, medical, factories, construction, etc. They also come in a variety of types and sizes, and they can easily be customized to fit the needs of a particular project, adding even more to their versatility.
 For this reason, it is near impossible to find an industry that does not use steel pipes and tubes in one way or the other.

 The construction companies preferred steel pipes and tubes because of other unique properties as they are malleable and sturdy, at the same time.
 Steel pipes are also used as construction piling, to support the weight of heavy buildings when the soil is too weak.
 It is also used on the building itself and even its architectural design.

 Steel pipes and tubes are also used to construct ships, the shipyard where they are kept, oil refineries, and even space stations.
-Whether the construction is on land, over the water, or in space, steel pipes and tubes are a quality choice.
+Whether the construction is on land, over water, or in space, steel pipes and tubes are a quality choice.

 Spar SteelScaffolding Square Tubes are supplied only in HR (Black) & Pre-Galvanized type.
-Can be used in structural, Furniture and other commercial application.
+Can be used in structural, Furniture, and other commercial application.
 Produced with various other sizes and thicknesses, from 16mm x 16mm to 120mm x 120mm

 Spar SteelScaffolding Square Tubes are supplied only in HR (Black) & Pre-Galvanized type.
-Can be used in structural, Furniture and other commercial application Produced with different sizes and thicknesses from 20mm x 15mm to 100mm x 60mm
+Can be used in structural, Furniture, and other commercial application Produced with different sizes and thicknesses from 20mm x 15mm to 100mm x 60mm

-Spar Steel possesses steel pipes and tubes products and manufacturing facilities that are capable of responding to diverse customer requirements.
+Spar Steel possesses steel pipes and tube products and manufacturing facilities that are capable of responding to diverse customer requirements.
 The company is also energetically engaged in different latest technical development efforts to match the most advanced pipes and tubes manufacturing process.